sflanker/code-haumana-p5js/README.md

 In this project each of you will have your own project file (i.e. `/haumana/your-name.js`) where you can create a p5.js sketch.

 To run your sketch click "🕶 Show" in the header, select the "Next to the Code" option, and then click the link to your page.
-Updates to your code will instantly refresh the page.
-To avoid having to constantly navigate back to your page, you can click the "Change URL" button at the top of the display and enter the path to your page (i.e. `/haumana/your-name.html`).
+Updates to your code will automatically be loaded into your page*.
+To avoid having to constantly navigate back to your page disable the "Refresh App on Changes" option on the editor settings menu (click the project title in the top left hand corner of the page).
+Alternately, you can click the "Change URL" button at the top of the display and enter the path to your page (i.e. `/haumana/your-name.html`).

 Please only edit _your own_ project files!
 Be respectful of your fellow students.